Welcome to All

 How BIPOC communities are impacted by domestic violence

-It is a myth that people in LGBQ/T communities do not experience similar rates of intimate partner violence as those who are in heterosexual relationships: between 25-33% of LGBQ/T people experience abuse by a partner.
+It is a myth that people in LGBTQ+ communities do not experience similar rates of intimate partner violence as those who are in heterosexual relationships: between 25-33% of LGBTQ+ people experience abuse by a partner.
 The 2015 US Transgender Survey found that people who are transgender experience disproportionate rates of violence, particularly trans people of color; 54% of people surveyed experienced some form of partner abuse.
 And, one in three young people — gay, straight, and everyone in between — experiences some form of dating abuse.

-LGBQ/T people face additional barriers to getting support, such as not being comfortable discussing their sexual or gender identity openly, having a fear of not being believed or taken seriously, and feeling isolated from communities that do not support them.
+LGBTQ+ people face additional barriers to getting support, such as not being comfortable discussing their sexual or gender identity openly, having a fear of not being believed or taken seriously, and feeling isolated from communities that do not support them.

-While we have a lot of learning still to do, we are working hard to incorporate equity and inclusion into all aspects of our work.
+We are working hard to incorporate equity and inclusion into all aspects of our work.
 In 2020, we formed a Committee for Equity and Change to improve our impact and to create a place for staff to make their voices heard.
 We are engaged in a long-term effort to closely examine and improve our services, policies, hiring practices, organization culture, leadership and community engagement.